ZGIS/semantique/CONTRIBUTING.md

 Opening [issues](https://github.com/ZGIS/semantique/issues) and [discussions](https://github.com/ZGIS/semantique/discussions) is also a form of contributing.
 They help us to improve the quality and user-friendliness of the package, as well as to build a community around the package.

-Use **Issues** if ..
+Use **Issues** if

-- .. you are using the package and something is not working as it should.
+- You are using the package and something is not working as it should.
 In that case, use the [bug report template](https://github.com/ZGIS/semantique/issues/new?assignees=&labels=bug+%3Abug%3A&template=bug_report.md&title=).
 Please first check if its really a bug in `semantique`, and if there are not already open issues reporting the same bug.
-- .. you have a request for a new feature.
+- You have a request for a new feature.
 In that case, use the [feature request template](https://github.com/ZGIS/semantique/issues/new?assignees=&labels=feature+%3Agift%3A&template=feature_request.md&title=).
 Please first check if the feature is not already present, and if there are not already open issues requesting the same feature.
 A feature request is meant to be very specific.
 For broader ideas on improving the package, use *Discusssions* instead.

-Use **Discussions** if ..
+Use **Discussions** if

-- .. you have questions about the package and its functionalities.
+- You have questions about the package and its functionalities.
 There might always be someone in the community who is able to help you.
 Use the [Q&A tag](https://github.com/ZGIS/semantique/discussions/categories/q-a) for this purpose, and don't forget to mark an answer as *accepted* if it was helpful.
-- .. you have broader ideas about improving the package and want to share them, such that they can be discussed with other members of the community.
+- You have broader ideas about improving the package and want to share them, such that they can be discussed with other members of the community.
 Use the [Ideas tag](https://github.com/ZGIS/semantique/discussions/categories/ideas) for that purpose.
 For very specific feature requests, use *Issues* instead.
-- .. you have used the package in a cool application and want to share that with other members of the community, such that they can learn from it or give feedback.
+- You have used the package in a cool application and want to share that with other members of the community, such that they can learn from it or give feedback.
 Use the [Show and Tell tag](https://github.com/ZGIS/semantique/discussions/categories/show-and-tell) for this purpose.

 ## Solving issues